 Payments on the general obligation bonds are made by the Bond Interest Redemption Fund with local property tax collections.
 Payments on the certificates of participation are made by the District's General Fund.
-Payments for the lease liability and financed purchases will be made by the fund for which the equipment were intended for.
+Payments for the lease liability, subscription-based IT arrangements, and financed purchases will be made by the fund for which the equipment or software was intended for.
 The compensated absences liability is paid by the fund for which the employees' salaries are paid from.